bis-hack/bishack.dev/README.md

 	├── public/             // For publicly available static content.
 	│   └── images/
 	│
-	├── services/           // All external service packages.
-Anything that talks to the network should go here.
+	├── services/           // Anything that does i/o goes here.
 	│   └── user/
 	│
 	├── testing/            // Includes a nifty little tricks for testing.